-Whether your church is reliant on member donations or your organization has corporate backing, marketing on a budget is a reality for the majority of nonprofit organizations.
+Can we all agree that marketing on a budget is top priority at this time?
+Whether your church is reliant on member donations or your nonprofit has corporate backing, marketing on a budget is no longer just a principle to live by, it’s a reality.

 10 Tips for Marketing on a Budget

-These 10 tips will help you make those smart decisions so that your marketing is more efficient and effective, thereby keeping your costs down…
+These 10 tips will help you make smart decisions so that your marketing is more efficient and effective, thereby keeping your costs down—an absolute necessities in today’s market.

 1) Enlist Volunteers